Link to section 'Tensorflow on Hammer' of 'Tensorflow' Tensorflow on Hammer

 Link to section 'Tensorflow Modules' of 'Tensorflow' Tensorflow Modules

-ITaP provides a set of stable tensorflow builds on Hammer.
+A set of stable tensorflow builds are provided on Hammer.
 At present, tensorflow is part of the ML-Toolkit packages.
 You must load one of the learning modules before you can load the tensorflow module.
 We recommend getting an interactive job for running Tensorflow.

 $ module load learning/conda-5.1.0-py36-cpu